How to refer

 • Mild to moderate depression

-• specific phobias (such as heights or small animals)
+• Specific phobias (e.g., fear of heights or small animals)

 • Psychosis